 - PVC Piping

-- This controller focus on properties that would need eight to fifty-four stations.
+- This controller focuses on properties that would need eight to fifty-four stations.
 It has an optional smart controller feature called the Solar-Sync.
 Which measures local weather and has a rain sensor that will turn off the sprinkler system if it starts raining.

 A water backflow prevention unit is one of the essential parts of your lawn sprinkler system installation.
 It prevents water from going back to the main city line.
 Therefore, it prevents water contamination.
 After installation is complete, it will be inspected and certified by a TX licensed backflow inspector.
 The inspector will confirm that the unit was installed correctly and work properly.
 The vacuum breaker will also be checked against a database to make sure the unit not stolen.
 In the event there is water contamination in your area, city inspectors investigate houses with pressure vacuum breakers.
 If the vacuum breaker is not certified, it could cause significant problems for the homeowner.